-Did you know that a trademark can be sold?
-Let’s see in detail the assignment of a trademark which has been filed or registered)
+Do you know that a trademark can be sold?
+Let’s see in detail what is a trademark assignment (of a trademark which has been filed or registered)

-Article 23, 1) of the Italian Industrial Property Code, relating to the assignment of a trademark, provides that:
+Article 23, 1) of the Italian Industrial Property Code, relating to the trademark assignment, provides that:

 “A trademark may be assigned in respect of all or part of the products or services for which it is registered”.